Media Kit

 People of the Global Majority: coined by Rosemary M. Campbell-Stephens MBE is “a collective term that first and foremost speaks to and encourages those so-called, to think of themselves as belonging to the majority on planet earth.
 It refers to people who are Black, African, Asian, Brown, dual-heritage, indigenous to the global south, and or, have been racialised as 'ethnic minorities'.
 Globally these groups currently represent approximately eighty per cent (80%) of the world's population, making them the global majority now, and with current growth rates, notwithstanding the Covid-19 pandemic, they are set to remain so for the foreseeable future.
 Understanding that singular truth may shift the dial, it certainly should permanently disrupt and relocate the conversation on race.”
 (R. Campbell-Stephens, 2020).

-This term aligns wholeheartedly with Sulaiman’s Disabled AF Oracle wisdom, British-Pakistani (non-binary male) existence, and Queer-creative energy.
-It is his way of wheeling away from all systems of oppression, including but not limited to no longer being capitalism’s plaything, ableism’s commodity, racism’s tool for power, colonialism’s puppet for violence, white supremacy culture’s fetish for manipulation, cis-able neocolonial-racist-supremacist heteronormative patriarchy’s armour for bullying, and oppression’s pawn for harm.
+This term aligns wholeheartedly with Sulaiman’s Disabled AF Oracle wisdom, rich-brown (non-binary male) existence, and Queer-creative energy.
+It is their way of wheeling away from all systems of oppression, including but not limited to no longer being capitalism’s plaything, ableism’s commodity, racism’s tool for power, colonialism’s puppet for violence, white supremacy culture’s fetish for manipulation, cis-able neocolonial-racist-supremacist heteronormative patriarchy’s armour for bullying, and oppression’s pawn for harm.

 Footnote 3